 The Shadow Cabinet will have collective responsibility for providing an effective challenge to the controlling Executive (Cabinet) and for contributing constructively to the achievement of the County Council's corporate and service objectives and priorities.
 These responsibilities should be undertaken in a positive manner, maintaining respect at all times.

 Number of members

-The Shadow Cabinet shall comprise no greater number of members than the number of members of the Cabinet other than the Leader of the Council.
+The Shadow Cabinet shall comprise of the Leader of the Opposition, Shadow Deputy Leader and no more than three of the Shadow Cabinet Members.

 Functions